Khayooo/Share-Mart/README.md

 # Share Mart
-#### donation app that is enable the user to sell or donate the household items
+#### donation app that is enable the user to sell or donate the household items h